 Survey the customer you want to analyze and rank the brands in question.
 If they rank two brands in the same position, take the average between that position and the one after it and assign that as their ranks.
 For instance, if a consumer has two brands at number one, those brands will both rank at 1.5.

 Plug a brand's rank and number of total brands in its category into the formula below to calculate share of wallet.

-For instance, say out of five fast-food restaurants, a consumer ranks Clint's second.
-According to the Wallet application rule, Clint's has a 26.7% share of wallet for this customer.
+For instance, let's say you run a fast-food restaurant called Clint's.
+Out of five fast-food restaurants, a consumer ranks Clint's second.
+According to the Wallet application rule, Clint's has a 26.8% share of wallet for this customer.

+Having loyal customers is important, but it's not the only thing that matters to increase revenue.
 People are always going to have preferences.
-They're going to try new things and rely on the ones that resonate with them.
-It's important to make sure your brand can capitalize on both of those tendencies.
+They will try new products and rely on the ones that resonate with them.
+It's important to make sure your brand can capitalize on those tendencies.

 That's why share of wallet is a reliable, practical metric that's worth keeping track of.
 It could inform viable and effective strategies to drive revenue from existing customers or give your business some context as to what it could be doing better.

 Editor's note: This article was originally published in May 2020 and has been updated for comprehensiveness.